 - The response rates were comparable, meaning different therapies appeared similarly effective.

 - Over 50% of those receiving psychotherapy for depression did not respond to the treatment.

-- Even worse, remission occurred in just one-third of the depressed patients receiving psychotherapy.
+- Remission occurred in just one-third of the depressed patients receiving psychotherapy.

 What makes the situation worse is that even patients who could benefit from treatment for depression do not always receive it.
 Whether a person with depression is offered and eventually chooses psychotherapy or medications—or whether one seeks any treatment at all—may depend on a variety of factors beyond the effectiveness of interventions.
 These factors include the person’s ability to afford the cost, access to and availability of interventions, stigma, time commitment, potential side effects of medications or psychological treatments, and previous negative experiences with treatment.